SergioMartin86/quickerNES/README.md

 Changes
 =========

-- Optimizations made in the CPU emulation core
+- Optimizations made in the CPU emulation core, including:
+  + Forced alignment at the start of a page to prevent crossing cache line boundaries
+  + Simplifying instruction decode
 - Minimize compiled code size to reduce pressure on L1i cache
 - Sound is no longer emulated during skip frames